 - It can be harder to budget when you don’t know what your energy costs will be in a month’s time.

-Do I chose Fixed or Variable Energy Tariffs?
+Do I choose Fixed or Variable Energy Tariffs?

 Are fixed or varied energy tariffs better?